 Do you offer certification for service dogs or emotional support animals?

-No. We provide certification only for therapy animals doing pet visitation.
-Therapy animals are trained to provide support and well-being for people other than their handler.
+No. We provide screening and ratification only for therapy animals doing pet visitation.
+Therapy animals are screened and assessed for providing support and well-being for people other than their handler.
 They go out into the community in places such as nursing homes, schools, businesses, etc.